krakend/krakend-documentation/authorization/jwt-validation.md

 - The token is not revoked in the bloom filter (see [revoking tokens](/docs/authorization/revoking-tokens/))

 ## JWT validation settings
 The following settings are available for JWT validation.
-There are a lot of options, although generally only the **fields `alg` and `jwk-url` or `jwk_local_path` are mandatory**, and the rest of the keys can be added or not at your best convenience or depending on other options.
+There are a lot of options, although generally only the **fields `alg` and `jwk_url` or `jwk_local_path` are mandatory**, and the rest of the keys can be added or not at your best convenience or depending on other options.

 These options are for the `extra_config`'s namespace `"auth/validator"` placed in every endpoint (use [flexible configuration](/docs/configuration/flexible-config/) to avoid code repetition):

 - `alg` (*recognized string*): The hashing algorithm used by the issuer.
 See the [hashing algorithms](#hashing-algorithms) section for a comprehensive list of supported algorithms.
-- `jwk-url` (*string*): The URL to the JWK endpoint with the public keys used to verify the token's authenticity and integrity.
+- `jwk_url` (*string*): The URL to the JWK endpoint with the public keys used to verify the token's authenticity and integrity.
 - `jwk_local_path` (*string*): Local path to the JWK public keys.
-Instead of pointing to an external URL (`jwk-url`) the public keys are kept locally, in a plain JWK file (security alert!), or encrypted.
+Instead of pointing to an external URL (`jwk_url`) the public keys are kept locally, in a plain JWK file (security alert!), or encrypted.
 When encrypted, also add:
     - `secret_url` (*url*): An URL with a custom scheme using one of the supported providers (e.g.: `awskms://keyID`) (see providers below)
     - `cypher_key` (*string*): The cyphering key.
 - `cache` (*boolean*): Set this value to `true` to store the required keys (from the JWK descriptor) in memory for the next `cache_duration` period and avoid hammering the key server, recommended for performance.
 The cache can store up to 100 different public keys simultaneously.